the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 *Max 500 words*

 Funded as part of the first wave of projects within the Tools, Practices and Systems programme, _The Turing Way_ is currently a handbook for reproducible data science (https://github.com/alan-turing-institute/the-turing-way).
-This work package will extend _The Turing Way_ into a series of books: "A How To Guide to Data Science".
+This work package will extend _The Turing Way_ into a series of books: "A How To Guide to Data Science", with the current book being one of them.
 Our goal is to capture the vast amounts of knowledge of data science practices from within the Turing community and beyond.
 Following an open source, community driven approach, we will welcome contributions from anyone who can support researchers and practitioners in learning or improving the "how" of conducting world-leading research in data science and AI.
 This funding request will support a research engineer (1 FTE, 18 months) with expertise in documentation, training, and community building to manage the contributions to the book and four "book dash" events to engage and nurture _The Turing Way_ community.

 Reproducibility is important, and multifaceted.
-The book currently has chapters on open research, research data management, version control, reproducible computational environments, testing and continuous integration.
+The book currently has chapters on open research, research data management, version control, reproducible computational environments, testing, and continuous integration.
-But it does not cover core data science practices such as whether the scientific question is appropriately scoped, if the statistical assumptions are correctly managed, whether a suitable algorithm or model was applied, how these results may vary according to different fluctuations across systems, in the choice of random seeds, or in how results are visualised to tell a story.
+But it does not cover core data science practices such as whether the scientific question is appropriately scoped, if the statistical assumptions are correctly managed, whether a suitable alogorithm or model was applied, how these results may vary according to different fluctuations across systems, in the choice of random seeds, or in how results are visualised to tell a story.
 The book does not currently include the aspects of data science and artificial intelligence that define whether work was ethically designed and reported.
 By curating this knowledge in an accessible format, _The Turing Way_ series will support the The Turing Institute's goals of delivering world class research, training the leaders of tomorrow, and leading the public conversation.